Help us achieve our goals:

 Double digging may be hard work but it is perfect for creating new borders and deepening shallow topsoil.

-Britain has about 16 species of earthworms that are likely to be found in gardens.
+Britain has about eight to ten species of earthworms that are likely to be found in gardens.
 They vary in size and colour, but all have a role to play in creating good soil structure and fertility.

 The contents of fertilisers, as described on the packet can seem quite daunting.
 However, labels explain the composition and nutrient content of the product, helping you to decide what you need to buy and how best to use it.